Nearly 40,000 5-Star Reviews Say the Mudbuster Makes Cleaning Dog Paws Easy

 What other reviewers have to say

-The Mudbuster offers a clever way to prevent indoor tracking.
-It also works effectively for quick clean-ups while hiking or camping, to keep muddy paws from staining car seats.
-It might require a bit of training for some dogs to become comfortable with it, and it won’t beat a bath.
-But for a quick cleaning in between full-body rinses, you can’t beat the price or convenience.
+The MudBuster offers a clever way to prevent indoor tracking.
+It also works effectively for quick clean-ups while hiking or camping, to keep muddy paws from staining car seats (consider it a necessary dog item you need in your car).
+While it might require a bit of training for some dogs to become comfortable (and it won’t beat a bath), you can’t beat the price or convenience for this quick cleaning gadget in between full-body rinses.